 Health Care Services Director

-Kate Grismala is a seasoned public health professional with over 15 years experience in Indian Country working with Tribal Nations across the United States.
-Most recently Grismala served as the Assistant Director Tribal Health Program Support at a regional Tribal organization.
-In this role she provided operational oversight of staff and programs, while providing technical support to 27 regional Tribal Nations as they worked to improve the health and wellbeing of their communities.
+Prior to joining Blue Stone, Grismala’s background includes working with both individual Tribes and Tribal organizations.
+Grismala served as the Assistant Director Tribal Health Program Support at a regional Tribal organization.
+In this role she provided operational oversight of staff and programs, while providing technical support to Tribal Nations as they worked to improve the health and wellbeing of their communities.